telerik/kendo-ui-core/docs/intro/installation/npm.md

 ### Kendo UI Professional

+The Kendo UI Professional NPM Package, named `kendo`, is hosted on a private Git repository.
+To access the package, you need an active subscription for Kendo UI or DevCraft.

 > **Important**
->
-> The Git repository as an NPM endpoint is a _temporary solution_.
+> * The Git repository as an NPM endpoint is a temporary solution.
 Kendo UI are working on a private NPM registry setup, which is expected to be available with the 2017 R1 release.

-The Kendo UI Professional NPM Package, named `kendo`, is hosted on a private Git repository.
-To access the package, you need an _active subscription_ for Kendo UI or DevCraft.

-> **Important**
 > * The credentials in the URL have to be encoded&mdash;for example, `@` becomes `%40`, `#` becomes `%23`, and so on.
-> * Ensure that you have a `package.json` file in the preferred directory for installation.
+> * Verify that you have a `package.json` file in the preferred directory for installation.
 For more information on how to install an NPM package from Git, refer to the [npm install](https://docs.npmjs.com/cli/install) documentation.

 ```sh
 username: johndoe@example.com